BioHouse Learning Community

 New Biology for the 21st Century

-Integrated Science 375 | 1 Credit
+Integrated Science 110 | 1 Credit

 Every student in BioHouse has the opportunity to enroll in a one-credit seminar course in the fall called “New Biology for the 21st century”.
 The course introduces students to the myriad of majors in biological sciences on the UW-Madison campus, core concepts of modern biology, and the global challenges around human and biosphere health, food security, and natural resource availability.
-Explore majors, learn about beyond-the-classroom opportunities, and begin to understand how you can become part of the thriving scientific community at UW-Madison by interacting with undergraduate and graduate student mentors, postdocs and faculty.
-BioHouse also offers a spring semester seminars for smaller groups of BioHouse students.
+Explore majors, learn about beyond-the-classroom opportunities, and begin to understand how you can become part of the thriving scientific community at UW-Madison by interacting with undergraduate and graduate student mentors, postdocs, and faculty.
+BioHouse also offers spring semester seminars for smaller groups of BioHouse students.

 Programming